Adal (historical region): History

 Depiction of the Sultan of Adal (right) and his troops battling King Yagbea-Sion and his men in the thirteenth century.

 Islam was first introduced to the area early on from the Arabian Peninsula, shortly after the Hijrah.
 Zeila's two-mihrab Masjid al-Qiblatayn dates to the 7th century, and is one of the oldest mosques in the world.
 The earliest reference to Adal was following the collapse of the Makhzumi dynasty in July 1288 when 'Ali Baziyu led a campaign in Adal and Mora which was concluded by the killing of the lords of Adal and Mora, the victorious Sultan then annexed Adal and Mora to his Kingdom.
 Adal is also mentioned by Marco Polo in 1295 as a state continuously in conflict with Abyssinia.
 Ongoing religious tensions and occasional military clashes were a feature of the relationship between the Muslims and their Christian neighbours.
 Marco Polo, recounted the story of an Ethiopian bishop who was abducted by an Islamic leader, presumably the Sultan of Ifat at Zeila, while travelling home from Jerusalem, and forcibly circumcised in accordance with Islamic custom before being released back to Ethiopia.

 According to fourteenth century Arab historian Al Umari, Adal was one of the founding regions of the Ifat Sultanate alongside Biqulzar, Shewa, Kwelgora, Shimi, Jamme and Laboo.
+Its also mentioned by al-Maqrizi as an important region in this era.

 In the fourteenth century Emperor Amda Seyon of Ethiopia battled against Adal leader Imam Salih who allied with Jamal ad-Din I of Ifat.

 In the late fourteenth century rebel leaders of Ifat Haqq ad-Din II and Sa'ad ad-Din II relocated their base to the Harari plateau in Adal forming a new Sultanate at Dakkar.
 This new Adal Sultanate encompassed the modern city of Harar.
 According to Arabic texts Coffee was introduced into Arabia by the Arab brother in-law of Sa'ad ad-Din II, Ali bin Omar al-Shadhili which he became familiar with during his brief stay in Adal.
 According to Harari tradition numerous Argobba people had fled Ifat and settled around Harar in the Aw Abdal lowlands during their conflict with Abyssinia in the fifteenth century, a gate was thus named after them called the gate of Argobba.
 In this period the Walasma dynasty of Ifat initiated a series of marriage alliances with the leaders of Adal.